semaphoreci/docs/docs/essentials/fail-fast-stop-running-tests-on-the-first-failure.md

 ---
-description: The two fail-fast strategies, stop and cancel help you get instant feedback when a job fails.
-This guide shows you how to achieve that.
+Description: The two fail-fast strategies -- stop and cancel -- help you get instant feedback when a job fails.
+This guide shows you how they work.
 ---

-# Fail-Fast: Stop Running Tests on the First Failure
+# Fail-Fast: Stop running tests on the first failure

 On Semaphore, a fail-fast strategy means that you get instant feedback when a job fails.
-All the running jobs of a pipeline are stopped as soon as one of the jobs fails.
-You don't need to wait for all the other jobs to get feedback.
+All the jobs running in a pipeline can be stopped (and subsequent jobs canceled) when a job fails.
+You don't need to wait for all the other jobs to complete to get feedback.

 There are two fail-fast strategies: *stop* and *cancel*.

 The *stop* strategy stops everything in your pipeline as soon as a failure is detected.

-The *cancel* strategy stops only the jobs and blocks in your pipeline that haven't yet started.
-This option is ideal if you don't want to stop an already started test execution.
+The *cancel* strategy only stops the jobs and blocks in your pipeline that haven't yet started.
+This option is ideal if you don't want to stop a test that is underway.

 ## Stopping all jobs on the first failure

-To stop all the jobs in a pipeline on the first failure, set a fail-fast stop policy in your pipeline YAML files.
+To stop all the jobs in a pipeline on the first failure, set a fail-fast 'stop' strategy in your pipeline YAML files, as shown below:

 ``` yaml
 version: v1.0